 Applicants and service providers who are found to be non-compliant with FCC rules after undergoing an USAC audit, regardless of whether the applicant or service provider was the auditee, are sent a letter informing them that they will not receive funding commitments for their pending and/or future funding requests until they have adequately addressed the audit findings.
-When such letters are sent to an applicant, a copy of the letter is provided to all service providers associated with pending funding requests for that applicant.
-When such letters are sent to a service provider, a copy of the letter is provided to all applicants with pending funding requests associated with that service provider for which USAC has evidence and a reasonable basis to believe that the service provider's lack of compliance is also occurring with regard to those applicants.
 If the auditee fails to respond to the auditee letter within the time period provided or fails to adequately address the findings, pending funding requests will be denied.

-- 1. The Commission requires USAC to administer the program and to engage in "activities to ensure compliance with FCC rules and regulations."
-21 - 2.
+- 1. The Commission requires USAC to administer the program and to engage in "activities to ensure compliance with FCC rules and regulations."21 - 2.
 "USAC must address potential rule violations uncovered in an audit regardless of whether the violating entity was the subject of the audit."
-See Request for Review of the Decision of the Universal Service Administrator by Integrity Communications, Ltd., Schools and Libraries Universal Service Support Mechanism, CC Docket No. 02-6, Order, 24 FCC Rcd 11186, 11194, DA 09-1946, ¶ 18 (2009) (Integrity Order). - 3.
+See Request for Review of the Decision of the Universal Service Administrator by Integrity Communications, Ltd., CC Docket No. 02-6, Order, 24 FCC Rcd 11186, 11194, para.
+18 (2009) (Integrity Order). - 3.
 "USAC should not send an audit letter to or hold funding for schools or service providers unless it has evidence and a reasonable basis to believe that the service provider or school is engaged in a violation of the Commission's rules with respect to that specific school district."
-Integrity Order, 24 FCC Rcd 11186, 11195, DA 09-1946, ¶ 21.
+Integrity Order, 24 FCC Rcd at 11195, para.
+21. - 4.
+47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."